 |IONOS – Uptime test 2 months||No data||No data||99.93%||$4/month|

 So clearly, Bluehost fared much better in our recent tests, getting extremely close to a perfect 100%.
 But the 99.96% of DreamHost isn’t a bad result either.
+I should really try to hold them accountable to their promised 100% uptime guarantee!

 When it came to page speed, which we tested with few different tools and averaged, you’ll see that Bluehost clocked at around 3.21 seconds.
 DreamHost won this round too, with a much more respectable 2.35 seconds average.